HunterEmbedded/current-measurement-cape-inaxxx/README.md

     inaxxx-evaluation-bbb$ ./build-bbb-image-inaxxx.sh
 ```

-The output of the build process is a pair of tar files
+The output of the build process is a pair of tar files:
-    - `tar-current-measurement-filesystem-bbb/boot_partition.tar.gz`
+- `tar-ina-evaluation-filesystem-bbb/boot_partition.tar.gz`
-    - `tar-current-measurement-filesystem-bbb/rootfs_partition.tar.gz`
+- `tar-ina-evaluation-filesystem-bbb/rootfs_partition.tar.gz`

 ## To create the SD card:
 Use the TI SDK application `bin/create-sdcard.sh` and choose the custom file option to programme these `boot_partition.tar.gz` and `rootfs_partition.tar.gz files`.

 ## To run:
+Log in via SSH (address allocated by your DHCP server) or via a terminal over serial.
+Use the username "root" and password "root".
 There are two examples to help understand the application
 - /opt/iio-command-line-v4.1.3.sh controls the IIO via sysfs
 - /opt/iio-app-test-v4.1.3.sh calls the C app to capture using IIO and store to a local database

-To visualise the data from the host/development PC (assuming RPi is connected via Ethernet to the network)
+To visualise the data from the host/development PC (assuming RPi is connected via Ethernet to the network).
+Run this from the root dirctory of the SDK
 ```
-cd python
+ti-sdk-7-03$ cd python
-python$ python3 show-current.py
+ti-sdk-7-03/python$ python3 show-current.py
 ```
-This will connect to the RPi (identified by Avahi packets), list available current capture database files and then allow one to be selected and displayed.
+This will connect to the BBB (identified by Avahi packets), list available current capture database files and then allow one to be selected and displayed.